donal/odnd-junior-3lbb/README.md

 Examples where an initiative roll is needed:

-* Who strikes first in melee
+* Who strikes first in melee (when weapons are of a similar length)
 * Missile fire versus spell casting

 ### Turn order